-- The school requires attendance by faculty and students at regularly planned chapel services that are based upon the liturgy of the Episcopal Church.
+- The school requires attendance by faculty and students at regularly planned chapel services based upon the liturgy of the Episcopal Church.

-- The schoolʼs requirements include a one-year religion course for 12th graders.
+- The schoolʼs graduation requirements include a one-year religion course for 12th graders.

 - The schoolʼs policies and procedures, while welcoming people of other faiths, reflect our Judeo-Christian foundation.